miradar12e/mr12e_rs485_ros2_pkgs/miradar_node/README.md

 # miradar_node

 ROS Node for miradar12e.
 Parameters are available to set via dynamic_reconfigure.

 ## Acknowledgements
 The original of this ROS node was created by QuibiTech Inc.
-The link is as follows.
+The link is as follow.
 https://github.com/QibiTechInc/miradar_ros2_pkgs

 ## Launch